databrickslabs/overwatch/docs-compose/overwatch_docs/content/_index.md

 ![BatchReport1](/images/_index/Hot_Notebooks.png) | ![BatchReport2](/images/_index/outlierUserDetail.png)

 ### Realtime / Monitoring / Alerting
-Overwatch does have a configurable, near-realtime component that allows users to retrieve metrics at a configurable frequency (i.e. 5s/120s/etc).
-This is enabled through [DropWizard](https://spark.apache.org/docs/latest/monitoring.html) (a default spark monitoring platform) and a time-series database (TSDB) called "whisper" which is wrapped by Graphite.
-Graphite offers many exposed APIs upon which any front-end TSDB reporting tool can be used, such as Grafana.
-Graphite and Grafana are used by default as they do not require a license for basic use and Grafana is very common in the industry.
-Very powerful monitoring dashboards along with configured alerting can be enabled through Grafana.
+Overwatch is often integrated with real-time solutions to enhance the data provided as raw Spark Metrics.
+For example, you may be monitoring jobs in real-time but want job_names instead of job_ids, Overwatch's slow-changing dimensions can enhance this.

+Real-time monitoring usually comes from at least two different sources:
+* spark via [DropWizard](https://spark.apache.org/docs/latest/monitoring.html#metrics) (a default spark monitoring platform)
+* machine metrics via [collectd](https://collectd.org/) or some native cloud solutions such as CloudWatch or LogAnalytics.

+These real-time metrics can be captured as quickly as 5s intervals but it's critical to note that proper historization is a must for higher intervals; furthermore, it's critical to configure the metrics at the "correct" interval for your business needs.
+In other words, it can get quickly get expensive to load all metrics at 5s intervals.
+All of these details are likely common knowledge to a team that manages a time-series database (TSDB).

+Below is a scalable, reference architecture using Graphite and Grafana to capture these metrics.
+Overwatch creates several daily JSON time-series compatible exports to Grafana JSON that provide slow-changing dimensional lookups between real-time keys and dimensional values through joins for enhanced dashboards.

+Below is a link to a notebook offering samples for integrating Spark and machine metrics to some real-time infrastructure endpoint.
+The examples in this notebook offer examples to Prometheus, Graphite, and Log Analytics for Spark Metrics and collectD for machine metrics. **Critical** this is just a sample for review, this notebook is intended as a reference to guide you to creating your own implementation, you must create a script to be valid for your requirements and capture the right metrics and the right intervals for the namespaces from which you wish to capture metrics.

+Realtime Getting Started Reference Notebook [**HTML**](/assets/_index/realtime_helpers.html) | [**DBC**](/assets/_index/realtime_helpers.dbc)

 {{% notice note %}}
-The realtime architecture has been created but 1-click delivery has not yet been enabled.
-Currently, realtime integration is up to the customer to integrate.
-For guidance / assistance in configuring the Overwatch real-time, please reach out to your Databricks account team to set up an discovery meeting.
+The realtime reference architecture has been validated but 1-click delivery has not yet been enabled.
+The time-series database / infrastructure setup is the responsibility of the customer; Databricks can assist with integrating the spark metrics delivery with customer infrastructure but Databricks cannot offer much depth for standing up / configuring the real-time infrastructure itself.
 {{% /notice %}}

 #### Example Realtime Architecture